KevinGrandon/Coding-Standards/README.md

 ### Casing

 * Use CamelCase for names of classes and prototypes.
-* Use camelBacked should be used for variables and methods.
+* Use camelBacked for variables and methods.

 ``` JS
 // Demonstrating proper use of casing in Javascript